 A: All of the chairs we included here are simple to clean.
 Some have fabric coverings that come off easily and can be machine washed.
 Others are best to spray down with a hose and dry in the sun.
-Each chair will come with its own unique cleaning methods to ensure best longevity of the product, so make sure to follow those instructions before listening to us!
+Each chair will come with its own unique cleaning methods to ensure the best longevity of the product, so make sure to follow those instructions before listening to us!

 Q: How do I clean mildew/mold off my camp chair?

 A: This is an excellent question.
 The first step before cleaning your chair is to ensure that it is completely dry.
-The best way to do this is leave out in direct sunlight for several hours.
+The best way to do this is leaving it out in direct sunlight for several hours.

 One more option is this simple at-home remedy that works for most camp chairs: Spray undiluted white vinegar on the problem area(s).
 Next, thoroughly wipe the chair with a cleaning sponge.
 Now take a gallon of hot water and mix into it one tablespoon of lemon juice, one tablespoon of baking soda, and a couple drops of a gentle dish cleanser soap.
 Wash the chair with this cleaning solution, then leave it to dry in the open air and sunlight.
 This is the most critical step of the cleaning process.
 Do NOT fold up or pack the chair away while it is damp or wet.
 Make sure it is completely dry before putting it up because any amount of moisture will invite mold right back onto the chair.

 Q: What is the best heavy duty camping chair?

 A: For folks who are looking for a seriously sturdy camping chair, the ALPS King Kong is your best bet with a stunning weight capacity of 800 pounds.
 It doesn’t get much more heavy duty than this!

 Q: What is the lightest camping chair?

 Q: Will my camp chair come with a warranty?

 A: This is an important question, and the answer differs per manufacturer.
 You will have to check with your specific product to see what type of warranty, if any, is offered for your chair.